The 12 Hallmarks of Aging in Dogs, Explained

-• Most diabetic dogs need lifelong insulin; remission expectations discussed in cats do not usually apply to dogs (Marshall, 2009).
+- Most diabetic dogs need lifelong insulin; the remission sometimes discussed in cats usually does not apply to dogs (Marshall, 2009).

-• When canine diabetes insulin is working, owners often notice less thirst, fewer accidents, and a more reliable daily rhythm.
+- When insulin is working, owners often notice less thirst, fewer accidents, and a more reliable daily rhythm.

-• Many insulin for dogs side effects are actually mismatches between dose, food, and activity—especially missed meals or extra exercise.
+- Many “side effects” are actually mismatches between dose, food, and activity—especially missed meals or extra exercise.

 What Insulin Is and Why Many Dogs Need It